Openfire

 – Create date: 1/28/2011

-– Description: work around for OF-271 issue for OpenFire
+– Description: work around for issue for OpenFire

 – Because inserts are failing due to other code that doesn't properly delete